Trump Makes Bribery Great Again

 Rex Tillerson

-Transparency.org even links corporation corruption to climate change as corporations pay bribes to circumvent and pollution and air quality controls, or open extraction companies that disregard all local anti-pollution regulations.
+Transparency.org even links corporation corruption to climate change as corporations pay bribes to circumvent pollution and air quality controls or open extraction companies that disregard all local anti-pollution regulations.
 On their site, this group says: “Many of those countries judged most vulnerable to the most visible effects of climate change– drought, flooding, storms or rising sea levels – are also countries where experts perceive high levels of corruption in public services.”

 Show me the money!